Best Ab Workouts for Men: 11 Ab Exercises to Get Six-Pack Abs

 4. Mountain Climber

-- Brace your abdominal muscles.
-Pick up your right foot and slowly bring it to your chest, then return quickly to the starting position.
+Step 2: Brace your abdominal muscles.
+Pick up your right foot and slowly bring your right knee to your chest, then return quickly to the starting position.
 Switch and bring your left knee to your chest and continue alternating sides for 30 seconds.
-While you go through the position, be sure to keep your posture and use your back heel as an anchor.
+While you go through the movement, keep your posture strong, and use your back heel as an anchor.

 5. Reverse Crunch

 Step 2: Contract your abdominals and core, and raise your hips off the floor, keeping your knees bent, so your shins face the ceiling.
 Pause and slowly lower your legs back down until your heels nearly touch the floor.
 Do 12-15 reps for 3 sets.

 6. Leg Drop

-- Keeping your lower back and tailbone pressed firmly to the floor, slowly lower your feet back to the starting position.
+Step 2: Keeping your lower back and sit bones pressed firmly to the floor, slowly lower your feet back to the starting position.
+Go through the full range of motion.
 As your feet lightly touch the floor, repeat the leg raise.
 You should feel the tension in your thighs and quads in addition to your abdomen.
 Do 10-12 for 3 sets.

 7. Hip Roll

 Step 1: Like in hollow holds, brace your core as if someone is going to punch you in the stomach.
 With control, twist your legs to one side as far as you comfortably can while keeping your shoulders in contact with the floor.

-Tips: Think of this as a Russian twist with your lower body.
+Tips: Think of this as a Russian twist where you twist your lower body.
 By twisting from your lower abs, you get to target the muscles below your belly button and help create the cut on your waist.

 8. Swiss-Ball Roll-Out